 Will I be supported to manage my Direct Payments?

-We have arranged with Diverse Cymru for them to provide anyone who decides to apply for Direct Payments with free independent help and support.
-Their professionally trained staff will provide you with information, support as well as practical help with recruiting and employing staff, paying wages and helping with tax and National Insurance payments.
+From 1st April 2021, Ceredigion County Council Direct Payments Support Service will provide you with information, support as well as practical help with recruiting and employing staff, paying wages and helping with tax and National Insurance payments.

 You may also receive help from family and friends.